HoangTheBoss/homelab/README.md

 ## Future Plans

-- Replace the current server hardware with a newer, more efficient and powerful AMD Ryzen system
+- Replace the current servers with a newer, more efficient and powerful AMD Ryzen system
 - Run Proxmox on the new system and move TrueNAS to a VM, massively extends the potential of my homelab
-- Get a HBA card and drives, optimally dozens of terabytes passed through to TrueNAS
+- Get a HBA/SATA card and drives, optimally dozens of terabytes passed through to TrueNAS
-- Migrate to 2.5GbE with an aftermarket 2.5GbE ONU and OPNSense x86 router, 2.5GbE switches and NICs
+- Migrate to 2.5GbE WAN with an aftermarket 2.5GbE ONU and OPNSense x86 router, 2.5GbE switches and NICs